The Committee on the International Prize for Biology of Japan Society for the

 Process of Selection

-The selection Committee, established by the Committee on the International Prize for Biology and chaired Masamitsu Wada, Professor President , Botanical Society of Japan, distributed a total of 1,885 recommendation forms to Japanese and foreign universities, research centers, academic associations, individual researchers, and international academic organizations involved in this field of biology, and received a total of 38 recommendations in response.
-As some of these recommendations named the same individuals, the actual number of individuals recommended was 34, from 17 countries throughout the world.
+The Selection Committee, established by the Committee on the International Prize for Biology and chaired by Noriyuki Satoh, Professor, Okinawa Institute of Science and Technology, distributed a total of 1,157 recommendation forms to Japanese and foreign universities, research centers, academic associations, individual researchers, and international academic organizations involved in the subject field of biology, and received a total of 55 recommendations in response.
+As some of these recommendations named the same individuals, the actual number of individuals recommended was 52, from 17 countries.
 The Selection Committee met a total of four times and very carefully reviewed all the candidates.
-Ultimately, the Committee decided to recommend Dr. George David Tilman of the United States of America to the Prize Committee as the recipient of the 24th International Prize for Biology.
+Ultimately, the Committee decided to recommend Dr. Joseph Altman as the recipient of the 28th International Prize for Biology.

 Achievements Recognized by the Award

 Dr. Altman proved that neurons continue to be generated in certain areas of the adult mammalian brain.
 In particular, he discovered persistent neurogenesis in the dentate gyrus of the hippocampus, a center for spatial perception, memory, and learning, and he predicted that this was involved in regulation of brain functions.
 Dr. Altman’s discoveries were reaffirmed thirty years later and are considered to have laid the foundations for the now rapidly developing research fields of adult neurogenesis and its clinical applications.